bellcom/os2dagsorden_profile/themes/os2dagsorden_theme/README.md

 # KL-dagsorden theme

 ## Theme development
-`npm install` - This will install node dependencies
+`yarn install` - This will install node dependencies

+`yarn dev` - Compiles sass
-`gulp watch` - Start watching dev folders and generate new files when detecting changes.
+`yarn watch` - Start watching dev folders and generate new files when detecting changes.
 Console outputs the required info about url and port.